Location of Gajariya Temple

 This temple faces the east.
 There is a verandah at the entrance which is 10 feet by 12 feet.
 The cell where the deity is kept measures 8 feet by 10 feet.
 The height of the temple is near about 75 feet.
-The image of the main deity of the temple, the goddess Girija, is around 2 feet high and made of black stone.
+The image of the main deity of the temple, the goddess Gajariya, is around 2 feet high and made of black stone.
 To the right side of this deity is a two-foot image of Janaki, made of marble.
-To the left side of the deity of Girija are the images of Lord Ganesha, Goddess Kali, Goddess Durga, Lord Vishnu and Lord Shiva.
+To the left side of the deity of Gajariya are the images of Lord Ganesha, Goddess Kali, Goddess Durga, Lord Vishnu and Lord Shiva.
 All these images are made of black stone.
 All other images excepting the main deity were installed later.

 To the right side of this temple, there is a temple of Bhairav as well as a big tank.
 Vaishnava priests look after the temple.
 The Phalgun month is observed specially by the visitors.
 Devotees undertake Panch Kosi Yatra and walk ten miles visiting other temples that are located nearby.